-Email Security Challenges that CEOs Face - Overview of Threats & Safeguards
+Email Security Challenges that CEOs Face & How To Combat Them

 To make matters worse, CEOs are often held personally accountable for successful attacks.
-Luckily, there are measures CEOs can take to strengthen their email security posture, bolster IT resources, reduce risk exposure and protect their brand image.
-This article will examine the key email security challenges CEOs face and how to combat these challenges with effective fully-managed email security services.
+Luckily, there are measures CEOs can take to strengthen their email security posture, bolster IT resources, reduce risk exposure, and protect their brand image from Business Email Compromise and other phishing types.
+This article will examine CEOs' critical email security issues and how to combat these challenges with effective, fully managed email security services.

 Shortage of Cybersecurity Resources & Expertise

-Many businesses, especially SMBs, lack the cybersecurity resources and expertise required to protect against attacks.
-CEOs of small companies often lack a full-time IT department or mail administrator; however, even when the positions are filled, IT professionals are often not trained email security experts and fall short in the knowledge required to secure corporate email accounts.
+Many businesses, especially SMBs, lack the resources and expertise to protect against cyber attacks.
+CEOs of small companies often lack a full-time IT department or mail administrator.
+Still, when the positions are filled, IT professionals are often not trained email security experts and fall short in the knowledge required to ensure company email security.

-CEOs often have a poor understanding of strategic cyber risk and don’t require critical additional security oversight controls to ensure they know the actual dimensions of the strategic risks.
-Another critical flaw is failing to understand the difference between IT staff and cyber staff.
-Many executives address cyber risk as if there’s an end-state solution with execution that is single-threaded, which focuses on remediation of a specific vulnerability.
+CEOs often have a poor understanding of strategic cyber risk and don’t oversee critical additional security controls to be aware of the dimensions of the strategic email security risks.
+Another critical flaw is when a business does not clearly distinguish between IT and cyber staff.
+Many executives address cyber risks as if there’s an end-state solution with execution that is single-threaded, which focuses on the remediation of a specific vulnerability.

 Frequently Impersonated in Business Email Compromise (BEC) Attacks

-To make matters worse, because of their role within the company and the access that they have to confidential information, CEOs are frequently impersonated in dangerous email scams.
-CEO fraud, also known as business email compromise (BEC) or whaling, is a popular attack cybercriminals use to target victims according to their role in the company and their access to valuable information.
-The threat works by impersonating CEOs to target individuals in their organization to gain access to sensitive information or money.
-These attacks are often successful because they will conduct extensive social engineering research on their targets to make their emails seem authentic.
+To make matters worse, dangerous email scams tend to impersonate CEOs because of their role within the company and their access to confidential information.
+CEO fraud, also known as Business Email Compromise (BEC) or whaling, is a popular threat cybercriminals use to target victims according to their position in the company and the valuable information they can reach.
+The threat works by taking on a CEO’s character to target individuals in the organization to gain access to sensitive information or money.
+Business Email Compromise is often successful because cybercriminals conduct extensive social engineering research on the company to make their emails seem authentic before sending anything to the target.

 Increased Risk & Accountability for Cyberattacks

-This risk has only been heightened in recent years, as more businesses are relying on cloud infrastructure, which presents different security challenges such as security misconfigurations either due to a lack of awareness or the rush to move to the cloud, negligent behavior, and increased risk due to remote workers.
+Company email security risks have only been heightened in recent years as more businesses are relying on cloud infrastructure, which presents different security challenges, such as the possibility of security misconfigurations either due to a lack of awareness, the haste to move to work through the cloud, negligent behavior, and remote workers being less attentive.

-As consumers lower tolerance for breaches, 40% of them hold CEOs responsible for cybersecurity lapses.
-Gartner predicts that by 2024, 75% of CEOs will be held personally accountable for cyberattacks that lead to injury and other physical damage.
+As consumers lower their tolerance for email security breaches, 40% hold CEOs responsible for cybersecurity lapses.
+Gartner predicts that by 2024, 75% of CEOs will be held accountable for cyberattacks that lead to injury and other physical damage.

 How To Combat Modern Email Security Challenges as a CEO

-More organizations are implementing managed email security services in response to the current wave of ransomware attacks.
-This resource works to improve security by maximizing productivity, simplifying deployment, and easing the load on your IT department by assisting with setup and providing the ongoing system monitoring and maintenance required to keep you safe, expert guidance, and providing a remote extension of your IT department.
+More organizations are implementing managed email security services in response to the current malware ransomware attacks.
+Such resources improve security by maximizing productivity, simplifying deployment, and easing the load on your IT department by assisting with setup, monitoring the ongoing system, providing any maintenance required to keep your cobusiness corporate protection safety security conceptmpany safe, expert guidance, and acting as a remote extension of your IT department.

-Businesses should also consider technology that provides complete cloud-based BEC, whaling, and CEO fraud protection that include:
+Businesses should also consider technology that provides complete cloud-based Business Email Compromise, whaling, and CEO fraud protection by:

-• Machine Learning (ML) algorithms combined with a role-based, contextual analysis of email communications to identify threats that go undetected by Google and Microsoft.
+• Incorporating Machine Learning (ML) algorithms: combine with a role-based, contextual analysis of email communications to identify threats that go undetected by Google and Microsoft.

-• Scanning and quarantining all emails and files in real-time to protect against insider threats.
+• Scanning to quarantine emails and files in real time to protect against insider threats.

-• Artificial Intelligence (AI) and Machine Learning (ML) techniques to rapidly adapt to new threats and behaviors.
+• Utilizing Artificial Intelligence (AI) and Machine Learning (ML) techniques to adapt to new threats and behaviors rapidly.

-• Complete account takeover (ATO) protection through behavioral analysis and the analysis of hundreds of thousands of email attributes.
+• Completing account takeover (ATO) protection, which can provide behavioral analysis and the examination of hundreds of thousands of email attributes.

-• Real-time cybersecurity business insights provided via an interactive Dashboard administrative portal, allowing complete visibility into your email security and the threats targeting your organization to reduce risk exposure and enable improved cybersecurity business planning and better enforcement of company policies
+• Providing real-time cybersecurity business insights via an interactive Dashboard administrative portal allows complete visibility into your email security and the threats targeting your organization to reduce risk exposure, improve cybersecurity business planning, and better enforce company policies.

-CEOs carry great responsibility and face heightened cyber risk in recent years.
+CEOs carry great responsibility, and face heightened cyber risk in recent years.
 Email security has emerged as a primary concern and a significant challenge among CEOs.
-By investing in a fully-managed email security solution that provides the adaptive technology required to stop BEC and whaling attacks and the expert ongoing monitoring, maintenance, support, and guidance needed to ensure key business assets remain safe in this heightened digital threat environment, CEOs can rest easy knowing their users, their business and their reputation is secure.
+By investing in a fully managed email security software that provides the adaptive technology required to stop business email compromise and whaling attacks and the expert ongoing monitoring, maintenance, support, and guidance needed to ensure critical business assets remain safe in this heightened digital threat environment, CEOs can rest easy knowing their users, their business, and their reputation is secure.

 Must Read Blog Posts